How to Use Linkedin Lead Generation to Target Gen Z

 And if you target correctly and your product/service solves your ideal prospects’ pain points, then you’re going to be hearing that “Ka-ching” sound as the money rolls into your bank account.

-Here are our LinkedIn lead generation metrics for last year
+Our LinkedIn lead generation stats for last year

 Besides this, (along with cold email) we generated nearly 7000 qualified leads for our clients in the past 24 months by using Linkedin.